LorenJaffrey/DnD_PFT/Kampagne/Timeline Kampagne 2.md

 >		Kampf gegen Blutmücke: done, a5, after a4, 0.25h
 >		Kampf gegen Pflanzenwesen im Innenhof: done, a6, after a4, 0.25h
 >		 Kampf gegen Orks & Magischen Baum: done, milestone, a7, after a5, 0.25h
+>		 Haus Durchsuchung: done, a8, after a7, 1h
+>		 Lange Rast: done, a9, after a8, 6.25h
 >```
 >
 >